diantonioandrea/CLIbrary/docs.md

 * verification, bool: Whether to ask for an answer verification.
 Useful for passwords.
 * verbose, bool.

+The returned value isn't case sensitive.

 ### Numbers

+	def numIn(numberHandler={})

+*numIn* stands for *Number Input* as this function's purpose is receiving numeric inputs.

+The handler for this function makes use of the following parameters:
+* request, str: The prompt to the user.
+* addedChars, str: A set of characters to be automatically added to the prompt.
+* allowedRange, list: The range in which the function accepts an answer, if not empty.
+* allowedTypes, list: Whether to accept just integer or integer and floats.
+* round, int: The number of decimal to round to, if different from -1.
+* noSpace, bool: Whether to allow or not the use of spaces.
+* verbose, bool.

 ### Booleans

+	def boolIn(boolHandler={}) -> bool

+*boolIn* stands for *Boolean Input* as this function's purpose is receiving boolean inputs.

+The handler for this function makes use of the following parameters:
+* request, str: The prompt to the user.
+* addedChars, str: A set of characters to be automatically added to the prompt.
+* verbose, bool.

 ### Dates

+	def dateIn(dateHandler={}) -> str

+*dateIn* stands for *Date Input* as this function's purpose is receiving date inputs.

+The handler for this function makes use of the following parameters:
+* request, str: The prompt to the user.
+* addedChars, str: A set of characters to be automatically added to the prompt.
+* verbose, bool.

 ### List handling

+	def listCh(listHandler={})

+*listCh* stands for *List Choice* as this function returns the choosen element from a list.

+The handler for this function makes use of the following parameters:
+* list, list: The list from which the element gets choosen.
+* request, str: The prompt to the user.

 ## Outputs

+	def output(outputHandler: dict)

+The handler for this function makes use of the following parameters:
+* string, str: The output string.
+* error, bool.
+* warning, bool.
+* verbose, bool.
+* errorStyle, str.
+* warningStyle, str.
+* verboseStyle, str.
+* before, str: A string that gets printed before the output and is unaffected by the output styling.
+* after, str: A string that gets printed after the output and is unaffected by the output styling.